helidon-io/helidon/docs/se/dbclient.md

 ### Executor Selection

-`DBClient` class has two methods to select whether statements will be executed in transaction or not:
+`DbClient` class has two methods to select whether statements will be executed in transaction or not:

 - `execute()`